Environmental

 - Company policy to require shutdown of main engines during cargo transfer (when safe to do so as determined by the captain)

-Inland Marine – Hybrid Electric Towboat
+Inland Marine – Hybrid Electric Towboat: M/V Green Diamond

 - Reduced maintenance schedule and costs against conventional vessels